ePages-de/epages-devportal/_posts/2019/2019-04-30-how-to-easily-manage-ssh-key-api-implementation.md

 Let's concentrate on the CMDB-specific parts.

-To not mess with authentication we use the authentication of the i-doit API, and just pass username and password through (or create a token).
+To not mess with authentication we use the authentication of the i-doit API and just pass username and password through (or create a token).
 We now need to get the user id.
 The following simple trick helps us here: